-Aside from the company, Sally’s movement direction has included a recent national tour of John Retallack’s ‘Hanna and Hannah in Dreamland,’ as well as ‘Archipelago’ directed by Stephan Wrentmore.
-She also choreographed ‘Nerve’ for Baron’s Court Theatre as well as Reasons to be Cheerful, a musical by GRAEAE for Theatre Royal, Stratford East.
-Sally also choreographed Ridiculussmus’s show, The Eradication of Schizophrenia in Western Lapland.
+Aside from running her company, Sally has been movement director for John Retallack’s national tour ‘Hanna and Hannah in Dreamland’ and ‘Archipelago’ directed by Stephan Wrentmore.
+She also choreographed ‘Nerve’ for Baron’s Court Theatre and the musical ‘Reasons to be Cheerful by GRAEAE for Theatre Royal, Stratford East.

 Commissions have included ‘Cherry Pops and Frozen Snow’ for Edge Hill University, ‘Ice Dust Chronicle’ for Images Ballet Company, ‘W O N D E R L A N D’ for Northern School of Contemporary Dance and ‘Palma Violets, Crimson Smile’ for the Centre for Advanced Training in Birmingham.
 In June of this year she received a MOTUS commission to make a children’s piece, ‘Silver Things and Cloud Things’ for The King Edward Theatre in Milton Keynes, as well as reworking ‘I am 8’ for an outdoor tour.
 In terms of community engagement, her project ‘Everyday People’, produced by The Dance Movement gave six members of the public the chance to choreograph on four professional dancers.

 Sally has also mentored other artists such as Keira Martin, Stuart Waters, and Lennie Lennie and Ray Prendergast, as well as offering life coaching to the young artists part of The Sweetshop Tigers graduate apprenticeship scheme.
 This is something we have run on a bi annual basis where we link up 8 graduates with up to sixty Independent choreographers.